ahmedmusaad/NVD-Alerts/README.md

 ## Requirements

-The script has few requirements, those are:
+The script has a few requirements, those are:

 - Python3
 - A mailgun account (Optional in case you want emails)